HUM-478 / 3 credits

 • Something is a (positive) value if and only if the more there is of that thing, the better the world is.

-A distinctive feature of this working hypothesis is that it seemingly treats value like a quantity or a magnitude.
-Nevertheless, we will see that in many regards, values differ from familiar empirically measurable quantities or magnitudes.
-For instance, while the mass of any object A is equal, greater than, or smaller than the mass of another object B, some philosophers believe that the value of an object A may be neither equal, nor greater than, nor smaller than the value of a (different) object B; the two objects may be, to put it roughly, incommensurable value-wise.
+A distinctive feature of this working hypothesis is that it seemingly treats value like a quantity.
+Nevertheless, we will see that values might significantly differ from familiar empirically measurable quantities.
+For instance, while the mass of any object A is equal, greater than, or smaller than the mass of another object B, some philosophers believe that the value of an object A might be neither equal, nor greater than, nor smaller than the value of a (different) object B. The two objects may be, to put it roughly, incommensurable value-wise.
 The possibly life-defining choice between going to EPFL or attending a prestigious Law school may be hard for that precise reason: the two options may be incommensurable value-wise.
-So, something in the nature of values seems relevant to the structure of at least some transformative decisions and hard choices.
+So, something in the nature of values appears relevant to the structure of some transformative decisions.

-As we progress in our quest to define value, we will come across types of values less commonly known than those already mentioned.
+As we progress in our quest to define value, we will come across types of values that are less common than those already mentioned.
 For example, the traditional opposition between instrumental value and intrinsic value has shaped much of value theory.
-Indeed, some things have value only in virtue of what they can help us obtain (i.e., instrumental value; think of, e.g., money), whereas other things have value in themselves (i.e., intrinsic value; think of, e.g., happiness).
+Some things have value only in virtue of what they can help us obtain (i.e., instrumental value; think of, e.g., money), whereas other things have value in themselves (i.e., intrinsic value; think of, e.g., happiness).
 In contrast to things that have only instrumental value, things that have intrinsic value are traditionally thought to provide a foundation for our moral lives.
-Another important distinction is the contrast between the personal value of, say, a quickly snatched picture of you and your friends at the entrance of EPFL's Rolex Building and the impersonal value of a professionally taken, much more sophisticated picture of the entrance of the same Rolex Building.
-With such distinctions, we will be able to ask which specific types of values are at stake in life-defining moments and which emotions, if any, give us access to these specific types of values.
+Another important distinction is the following.
+Contrast the personal value of, say, a quickly snatched, "bad" selfie of you and your friend at the entrance of EPFL's Rolex Building with the impersonal value of a polished picture of that same entrance taken by a professional photographer.

 (3) Emotion

-However, we will see that this working hypothesis about emotion is rather ambitious.
-Finding a definition of emotion that satisfies (i), (ii), and (iii) has proved difficult for many philosophers, including those, for instance, who view emotions as being, ultimately, sensations of pleasure and displeasure or those who view emotions as being, ultimately, value judgments.
+However, we will see that this working hypothesis about emotion is ambitious.
+Finding a definition of emotion that satisfies (i), (ii), and (iii) has proved difficult for many philosophers--from those who view emotions as being, ultimately, sensations of pleasure and displeasure to those who view emotions as being, ultimately, value judgments.

 Guest lecture: TBC.